jbenet/transformer/README.md

 ```

-The input format for the call records:
+The input type for the call records:

 ```json
 {